Land of Oz (theme park): Re-opening

 In 2011, the park hosted the International Wizard of Oz Club and some of the original 1970 cast returned to share photos and tales from the original inspiration of Jack Pentes.
 By 2013, the Land of Oz expanded openings to include "Journey with Dorothy," a guided tour through Oz every Friday in June during Beech Mountain's Family Fun Month.
 In 2018, it was announced a new yearly event is to be introduced.

 Urban explorers often visit the park, shooting photos near or stealing relics from the site, including pieces of the yellow brick road.

 Guests of honor include several of the original Munchkin actors, Oz historian, author & photographer; Gregory Hugh Leng and Oz Museum owner, Fred Trust.

 The park has an annual Autumn of Oz event.
 Also, in June 2018, the park was scheduled to open for tours led by Dorothy, with some guests playing other characters, on Fridays and on June 30.

 As of September 2019, it opened for Fridays in June for "Journey with Dorothy Tours" and in September for Autumn at Oz – the largest Wizard of Oz festival in the country.

 For the 80th anniversary of the 1939 movie, the park was open on Thursdays and Fridays in June 2019, plus the last Wednesday in June and the first Friday in July.

-As of 2024 the Land of Oz theme park opens in September for only three weekends for the annual Autumn of Oz festival.
+As of 2024 the Land of Oz theme park opened in September for only three weekends for the annual Autumn of Oz festival.

 On March 14, 2025, Land of Oz announced the 2025 Autumn of Oz was cancelled due to the need for "a comprehensive assessment of the event and the park itself" due to significant growth of the festival and Hurricane Helene.
 At the time, the park said it plans to reopen in 2026.

+Land of Oz opened for the summer June 6, 2026 with the "theatrical musical-comedy dining experience" called "Tea with Dorothy and Aunt Em" with the Kansas family, including the farm workers, and a tour of the land "over the rainbow".
+An Autumn of Oz event is planned.
+Guests also get to hide in the farmhouse as the tornado carries it away, and the experience feels like the house is being carried away.